Exemplary Early Career Teacher Award

 The selection committee is composed of faculty from CEHD, staff from FCPS, and community members.
 The committee reviews all nominations and makes a recommendation to the dean of the College of Education and Human Development who selects the recipient.

-The recipient of the Exemplary Early Career Teacher Award 2019 will be selected in late April 2019 and presented in late May 2019.
+The recipient of the Exemplary Early Career Teacher Award 2019 will be selected in early May 2019 and presented in late May 2019.
+The due date for nominations is April 30, 2019.

 Note: Self-nominations are not accepted.
 Nominators may be anyone with immediate knowledge of the accomplishments of an outstanding early career teacher.
 Examples of nominators are principals, administrators, fellow teachers, Mason faculty members, or community members.